 Repeat all the steps for the dark chocolate ones.
-To add the face use, min chocolate chips, for the nose and mouth use Jimmies.
+To add the face use, min chocolate chips, use Jimmies for the nose and mouth.
 Use the melted white chocolate off your plate for the glue.

 You might also like these recipes:

 My go-to easy sweet treat is Christmas Crack.
 It doesn’t need to be Christmas to enjoy this treat.
-I change the topping for each season and no one knows it typically served at Christmas.
+I change the topping for each season, and no one knows it is typically served at Christmas.

-If you are a chocoholic like me then you are going to enjoy the ultimate chocolate indulgent cake.
+If you are a chocoholic like me, you will enjoy the ultimate chocolate indulgent cake.
 It is so easy you will not believe it.